hhenry01/Sabotage/README.md

 # Sabotage
-This repository for our game called **Sabotage**.
+This repository is for our game called **Sabotage**.
 The game is an Android app that uses GPS to direct you to a game session with a hidden De1-SoC board.
 This GPS location is "general" and imprecise.
 Once you're in the general vicinity, you’ll play "hot or cold" to pinpoint the precise location of the De1 using proximity detection implented with WiFi RSSI.
 You’d play hot or cold by clicking the button on the app to ping “hot or cold”.
 In this “hot or cold” stage, other